jsventures/instant-storage-image-grid/README.md

 format.
 The images are stored via [InstantDB](https://instantdb.com).

-See [InstantDB's storage docs](https://instantdb.com/docs/storage) for more info on how to use get this up and running.
+See [InstantDB's storage docs](https://instantdb.com/docs/storage) for more info on get this example up and running.